ndd21/PHYS281/docs/demo-io.md

 !!! note
     When reading and writing it is useful to know your directory structure and be explicit about where you want to save to/read from.
-This means giving the full path, including directories and drive (on Windows), of the file.
+This means giving the full path, including directories (and drive letter on Windows), of the file.
 For example, you might refer to files with:

     ```python
-    filename = "C:\My Documents\myfile.txt"
+    filename = "C:/My Documents/myfile.txt"
     ```

     to make sure you are using the file on the C-drive, in the `"My Documents"` folder, and with the name `myfile.txt`.
+Note that the slashes are in the opposite direction (forward slashes) to the way they are normally shown in Windows.
+Equivalently you could use backslashes as:

+    ```python
+    filename = "C:\\My Documents\\myfile.txt"
+    # or
+    filename = r"C:\My Documents\myfile.txt"
+    ```

+    which both stop Python interpreting backslashes (`\`) in a string as an @(escape character) for the following letter (e.g., `\n` in a string means new line).

+    Another option is to use the `pathlib` built-in module to construct `Path` objects that can be used instead of strings, e.g.,:

+    ```
+    from pathlib import Path
+    filename = Path("/My Documents/myfile.txt")
+    ```

+    On Windowd, using `pathlib` will often work with or without the drive supplied if the file is locally stored.

     It is useful to save to filename that do not contain spaces.